 Different forms of radiation are used to take more detailed pictures of patients.
 MRIs, CAT and PET scans are the most common.
 Other, less common tools include a flashlight, a meat slicer, and a magnifying glass.
 If you meet a radiologist who uses these tools, call the police.

 You can spot a radiologist by his large head.
 Not only does he retain more schooling then other doctors, he has to keep up with cutting edge technology, developments in software, hardware, and new research data.
 A good radiologist can identify all the normal, healthy states of a body, the skeleton, the nervous system, the internal organs, the circulatory system, muscles, tissues, membranes, veins and a thousand different things that move, grow, shrink, change and age.
 Then they learn to recognize everything that could go wrong with each of those systems.

 Radiologists need to be on call.
 Not only do patients need to know their test results fairly quickly if the doctor suspects something like cancer, there is little Jimmy in the ER, who is wondering if he can get back to the baseball game after he jumped off the roof.
 It's not like we didn't warn him.
 We told him time and time again, but he still came running to us for sympathy.

 Radiologists spend most of their time looking at images.
 They rarely meet with patients, but when they do, they need extremely good bedside manners.
 It's not easy to tell patients that you've actually found something in your pictures.
-Radiology is one field where telecommuting is common.
+Radiology is one medical field where telecommuting is common.